stuartherbert/putting-ansible-to-work/key-concepts.md

 ---
 - hosts: build-servers
   roles:
-  - cmd-gcc
+  - stuartherbert.gcc
-  - cmd-autotools
+  - stuartherbert.autotools
-  - cmd-distcc
+  - stuartherbert.distcc
 </pre>

-This play tells Ansible to apply the roles _cmd-gcc, cmd-autotools, cmd-distcc_ to every host in the [Inventory](#inventory) that's in the _build-servers_ set.
+This play tells Ansible to apply the roles _stuartherbert.gcc, stuartherbert.autotools, stuartherbert.distcc_ to every host in the [Inventory](#inventory) that's in the _build-servers_ set.

 You'll often see the terms _playbook_ and _play_ used interchangeably in the official Ansible documentation, and on the command-line, when Ansible expects a _playbook_, you can pass it a _play_ instead if you want.
 I'll do my best to keep the two terms separate in this book.